cloudinary-community/gatsby-source-cloudinary/README.md

 The custom domain name (CNAME) to use for building non-secure URLs (`http`).

 Relevant only for users on Advanced plan or higher that have a custom CNAME.
-For details, see Private CDNs and CNAMEs.
+For details, see [Private CDNs and CNAMEs](https://cloudinary.com/documentation/advanced_url_delivery_options#private_cdns_and_cnames).

 **Type:** String\
 **Default:** n/a

 ### `privateCdn`

-Set this parameter to true if you are on an Advanced plan user with a private CDN distribution.
+Relevant only for users on Advanced plan or higher that have private CDN distribution.
+For details, see [Private CDNs and CNAMEs](https://cloudinary.com/documentation/advanced_url_delivery_options#private_cdns_and_cnames).

 **Type:** Boolean\
 **Default:** false